GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 **Note:**&nbsp;&nbsp;This tool will look for not just Federal PKI certificates.
 Its outputs will include all certificates and information.

 ### 3.&nbsp;&nbsp;How can I determine whether my agency users and government-furnished equipment will be impacted?
-Check your Enterprise Trust Store configurations in your Microsoft domain and devices.
-If COMMON is already installed in the Enterprise Trust Store, you don't need to reinstall or change its root store.
-If it's not installed in the Enterprise Trust Store, you should distribute it in a group policy object to **Trusted Root Certificate Authorities** or via the enterprise domain to the **Enterprise Trust Store** for all your user devices.
-See [Install Using Group Policy Objects](#install-using-group-policy-objects).
+Check your enterprise trust store configurations in your Microsoft domain and devices.
+You must verify how COMMON was installed and managed.

 View where and how a certificate is being installed using the certificates snap-in (certmgr.msc).
 Under **View -> Options**, click the **Show _Physical certificate stores_** option.

+If COMMON is already in the Trusted Root Certification Authorities store and the _source_ is a group policy object or the enterprise trust domain, you don't need to reinstall or change.

 ### 4.&nbsp;&nbsp;Is PIV network login impacted?

-**Yes**.
+Yes.
 See [Install Using Group Policy Objects](#install-using-group-policy-objects) to mitigate this risk.

 ### 5.&nbsp;&nbsp;Do I need to remove the "baked-in" version of COMMON?
 No, don't remove COMMON.
+When Microsoft does the update for the CTL, it will be removed during normal patching cycles.

-You may see two versions of the certificate in Trusted Root Certificate Authorities and one from your enterprise group policy or Enterprise Trust Store.
-Each version is being distributed differently and will have a different properties set.
+You may see two versions of the certificate in Trusted Root Certificate Authorities.
+You must verify how COMMON was installed and managed.

+View where and how a certificate is being installed using the certificates snap-in (certmgr.msc).
+Under **View -> Options**, click the **Show _Physical certificate stores_** option.

 ### 6.&nbsp;&nbsp;Do I need to add COMMON to the Trusted Root Certification Authorities store, or should I add it to the Enterprise Trust Store?
 Microsoft Operating Systems use different physical containers and logical views of these containers for trust stores.
 In addition, different tools will have different **names** for the same physical or logical view.
 For example: